American Bulldog vs Pitbull

 When it comes to the American Bulldog vs Pitbull, at first glance the dogs are very similar and it may be difficult to tell them apart.
-Although there are many similarities, key differences exist between the breeds that you should be aware of.
+Although there are many similarities, key differences exist between these dogs that you should be aware of.

 The American Bulldog and the Pitbull are two dogs that are often given a negative reputation.
 However, there are many positive features of both dogs, making them friendly pets for the family.

 Before you make a decision about which dog to introduce to your home, explore some of the similarities and differences of the American Bulldog and the Pitbull.

 When looking at the American Bulldog vs Pitbull origins, you’ll notice that both were once bred as hunters or for rounding up animals.

 American Bulldogs are believed to be related to the English breed while the Pitbull is a dog that is a result of breeding the English Bulldogs and the English Terriers.
 This is why the two dogs look so similar.

 Each dog was once used for baiting before the practice became banned.

 The temperament of the American Bulldog vs Pitbull is similar.
 Both are confident and enjoy pleasing their owners.
 They are both protective of their owners and are loyal.

 The American Bulldog is a bit more social than the Pitbull, especially as it gets older.
 If you have children in your home, then the Bulldog might be a better option because of its gentler nature compared to the Pitbull.

 However, the Pitbull is an emotional dog and tends to pick up on the feelings of other people.
 The dog is lively and enjoys walking on a daily basis, which is something to consider if you don’t have a lot of time to spend with a pet.